-The SpO_2 % LOW, O_2 % HIGH, and O_2 % LOW alarms are indicated by a series of 3 beeps followed by a slight pause, and then repeated.
-This is to alert the operator to these specific alarms and their Medium Priority.
+The SpO2 % LOW is indicated by a series of 3 beeps followed by a slight pause, and then repeated.
+This is to alert the operator to the specific alarm and its Medium Priority.

 Power Alarms

 When the incubator becomes disconnected from AC power, the AC Fail indicator (Figure 3 - 1, item 6) illuminates and an audible alarm will sound.
 When the incubator becomes disconnected from both AC and DC power and the internal battery voltage falls below 10.1 volts, the PWR FAIL indicator (Figure 3 - 1, item 7) illuminates and a continuous audible alarm sounds.
 Power to maintain the temperature in the infant chamber, and the accuracy of the O2 and the SpO2 monitors (if equipped) is no longer available and all power to the incubator (other than to power the PWR FAIL indicator and the audible alarm) is disabled.
 The indicator illuminates as long as the incubator remains on.
 Pressing the MUTE button will not silence the audible alarm.
 The Power Button should be pressed to turn the incubator off, silencing the audible alarm, and the incubator should be connected to AC power to allow the battery to recharge.